 There is no application fees.

 Master's degree - international track.
-There are additional training fees of 5,500 euros.
-These training fees include:
+Additional training fees of 5,500 euros apply, these fees include:

 - Project management courses and other practical courses (e.g. professional development courses in small groups)